Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Projection-based mixed finite element scheme

-where $\Omega_{s,h}\subset \Omega_{h}$ is any discrete magnetically closed subdomain such that for any $n\ge 0$ it holds that $\bm B^n_{h}\in \bm H^h_0(\div,\Omega_{s,h})$. \end{theorem} \begin{proof} The proof of the energy decay, the discrete Gauss law and the discrete Arnold inequality can be found in \cite{he2025helicity}.
+\end{theorem} \begin{proof} The proof of the energy decay, the discrete Gauss law and the discrete Arnold inequality can be found in \cite{he2025helicity}.
 For the preservation of local helicity, we first notice that by definition there exists a vector potential